 Distance from East London: Approximately 155 kilometers (2.5 hours)

-Double Drift Nature Reserve is a hidden gem that is only a 2.5 hour drive (about 155km) from East London.
+Double Drift Nature Reserve Double Drift Nature Reserve is a 23000 ha area of dense, pristine valley bushveld brimming with wildlife.
 What I love about Double Drift is that it still remains a relatively secret spot in the province.
 This means that when you visit here, the chances are you may often be the only person for miles and have the entire space to yourself.
 Joined by an experienced guide, you can also enjoy hiking trails across the reserve where you have the chance to encounter wildlife such as hippo, rhino and buffalo on foot.
 Beyond its natural beauty, though, the reserve holds a rich history with several forts showcasing frontier conflicts between the Xhosa and British settlers.
 There are also ancient sites within the reserve where you can see original San rock art.
 (How cool is that?!).

 Port Alfred: An old fishing-feel village with relaxed vibes